biocypher/iggytop/docs/source/usage.md

 ## Using Iggyptop

-The iggytop package is not yet published so if it was not installed automatically when running 'uv sync' you can install it with
+The iggytop package is not yet published so if it was not installed automatically when running `uv sync` you can manually install it with

 `pip install .`